Guangxiao Temple (Bright Filial Piety Temple)

-Situated at the north end of Guangxiao Road, Bright Filial Piety Temple (Guangxiaosi) is among the grandest and most influential temples in China with a history dating back more than 1,700 years.
-In fact, it is said that 'The Bright Filial Piety Temple existed before the birth of Guangzhou City'.
+Situated at the north end of Guangxiao Road, Guangxiao Temple, also known as Bright Filial Piety Temple or Guangxiaosi, is among the grandest and most influential temples in China with a history dating back more than 1,700 years.
+In fact, it is said that 'The Guangxiao Temple existed before the birth of Guangzhou City'.
 In 1961, it was designated by the State Council as a Key National Cultural Preservation Site.

 The Mahavira Hall was built in 401 during the Eastern Jin Dynasty (317 - 420) with additions made during succeeding dynasties.
 Today it is 35.36 meters (116 feet) long by 24.8 meters (81.36 feet) wide by 13.6 meters (44.62 meters) high.
 Situated on a high platform, the stately building, which is considered the most magnificent in South China, is guarded by the Bell Tower and the Drum Tower.
 Inside are three fine statues of Buddha.
 Travelers to other parts of South China will note that many other temples in the area have imitated the architectural style of Mahavira Hall.

 Sixth Ancestor Hall

 The Sixth Ancestor Hall, located behind Samgharama Hall, was established during the Northern Song Dynasty (960 - 1127) in honor of Master Hui Neng, a larger-than-life statue of whom is found inside.
 Behind this hall grows a bodhi tree, which symbolizes the Buddhist ideal of wisdom.
 In 676, the abbot of the temple buried Hui Neng's cut hair under the tree.
 Today the seven-story (7.8 meters [25 feet]) octagonal Yifa Pagoda stands as a memorial to him.
 Each level houses eight shrines.

 The East and West Iron Towers